Today is Fete de la Musique in the French-speaking world.

 Given that the conference is so imminent, it was equally urgent for me to find out if Carla would feel welcome or not.
 The Google rudeness made it clear that my hesitation in booking the trip was well justified.

 This is a total lack of respect to your fellow Debian/DebConf volunteers that are working hard towards making the conference possible, plus a waste of Debian's money as if we don't set the correct dates for your stay by tomorrow, we will have to pay for it even if you are not attending.

-At the last DebConf before the pandemic, Debian/Google found $10,000 to bring women from eastern Europe to an event in Brazil, it is the diversity expense line in the budget.
+At the last DebConf before the pandemic, Debian/Google found $10,000 to bring Albanian women to an event in Brazil, it is the diversity expense line in the budget.